How to grow an ecommerce business: From DIY fulfillment to scalable logistics

 If you're dreaming of more space, more control, and more room to grow (literally and figuratively), you're in the right place.
 This step-by-step guide will walk you through how to scale your ecommerce operations and graduate into a professional workspace that works as hard as you do.
 Spoiler: Saltbox Access Plans are the not-so-secret weapon.

-Know when you’ve outgrown your kitchen table
+Recognize when you've outgrown your kitchen table

 If you're still optimizing your current setup, check out our free Structuring Your Home Warehouse Journey guide.
 It offers practical layouts and tips to make your space work smarter until you're ready to scale.
 For many entrepreneurs like Amalia Falck, moving beyond the kitchen table (or in her case, her van) can feel like a big leap, but with the right guidance, it becomes a rewarding step toward growth.